 Query And First Chapter Of JAGUAR

-Valaria is young, in prison and pregnant.
-She is also a Jaguar.
+Valaria is young, imprisoned, and pregnant.
+She’s also a jaguar.

-Putting herself between the barrel of a gun and her offspring to ensure their freedom may be her only option.
+If her captor, Edward Forsyth, succeeds in tracking her down then putting herself between the barrel of his gun and her cubs to ensure their freedom may be her only option.

 Her eyes of fire burned through the darkness, fueled by hatred so intense the very center of her soul was a furnace.

 Valaria’s amber coat rippled in the moonlight as she glared through the mesh of her enclosure.
 A low, threatening growl rose from deep inside her chest.
 She paced up and down the perimeter, the frustration of her bondage clearly visible to anyone who might be watching.
 Aurelius, her mate, lay at the back, near the entrance.
-His pain wracked form shuddered; each breath sending spasms through his body.
-No amount of licking could stem the flow of his life’s blood ebbing from the wound inflicted by his keeper earlier that day.
+She grimaced as his pain wracked form shuddered; each breath sending spasms through his body.
+No matter how much Valaria tried, no amount of licking could stem the flow of her mate’s life’s blood ebbing from the wound inflicted by their keeper earlier that evening.

 “Don’t let our cubs be born in captivity, Valaria,” his voice barely audible, consciousness slipping away from him.
-“My time is near but you need to escape to ensure our young are born free.”
+“My time is near but you must escape to ensure our young are born free.”

 Valaria patrolled her prison, her gaze alternating between the only thing she loved and the vast expanse of freedom just outside her reach.